 Tips for Installing Cat Doors

-If you’ve decided what type of cat door is best for your home, here are some tips for installing cat doors in different locations.
-Your cat door will likely come with instructions and installation may differ slightly depending on which door you purchase, however these are some key tips to keep in mind.
+If you’ve decided what type of cat door is best for your home, here are some tips for installing them in different locations.
+Your door will likely come with instructions and installation may differ slightly depending on which door you purchase, however these are some key tips to keep in mind.

 Installation in wood doors: Installing a cat door into your standard interior wood door will be rather simple, and can likely be done without a professional.
 First, you need to remove your door from its hinges, to have a flat, stable workspace.
 Then, trace the outline or template of the cat door onto the space where it will go.
 Drill holes in the corners of the outline, and then cut out the hole using a jigsaw.
 Make sure the cat door will fit properly, and then attach it!